Apollo by Wellbeing Software: The perfect MIQUEST replacement

 Data extraction managed through Apollo is crucially handled in a consented and appropriate manner, ensuring that all sharing and analytical processes are in line with patient consent and fully anonymised where required for wider analysis and stratification.

 Because the MIQUEST solution is run within the clinical system, valid user logins are required.
-Apollo’s consent-based model means that once permission has been granted by a GP practice, the clinical system suppliers can provide the data without any further practice-based validation.
+Apollo’s consent-based model means that once permission has been granted by a GP practice, the clinical software system suppliers can provide the data without any further practice-based validation.
 This means greater efficiency and less manual intervention.

 From a security and data privacy perspective, pseudonymisation at source and encryption of data is performed automatically as part of the results output, as opposed to the additional step that is required within MIQUEST.
 Meanwhile, new and updated queries can be received automatically, and reports can be run on a variety of scheduled frequencies.